LukasDetermann/shadow/readme.md

 It's normal annotation processing with a better API.
 The setup is the same.
 The differences only start when extending `io.determann.shadow.api.ShadowProcessor` instead of `javax.annotation.processing.AbstractProcessor`.<br>
-A good starting point for your own processor is `ShadowApi.annotatedWith(String qualifiedAnnotation)`.
+A good starting point for your own processor is `ShadowApi.getAnnotatedWith(String qualifiedAnnotation)`.

 ## Examples